 Local cities and villages often have their own fair housing ordinances.
 These ordinances offer additional protection to groups of people who are not included under state or federal law.
-Some examples of additional protected classes covered in Northeast Ohio are: sexual orientation, gender identity, occupation, and age.
+Some examples of additional protected classes covered in Northeast Ohio are: sexual orientation, gender identity, occupation, source of income and age.